Aproducktion/jQuery-Snippets/README.md

 	</div>
 </div>
 ```
-And then Initaite Using the Following code:
+And then Initaited Using the Following code:
 ```
 $('.my-class').repeater();
 ```